elFani/home/README.md

-# portfolio
+# portfolio -
 created oct 7 2019

-created from base app
+created from mocha three

-added layouts, routing and beginning styles for VAC prototypes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.
+updated to angular 8.2 and cli 8.3

 ## Development server